-Start-finish: Construction planned to start late in 2019
+Start-finish: Construction planned to start mid-2020

 Location: Sidmouth Street, Mairangi Bay